huyjohnny/CalQuota/README.md

 # CalQuota
-A simple calorie counting app build in Swift
+A simple calorie counting app built in Swift